EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

 Check more examples of different output files [here](tests/fixtures/give_pathways/output).

 ## Installation
-This tool was published in Pypi and Bioconda:
+This tool was published in Pypi and Bioconda. \
+Docker container is available on DockerHub and Quay.

 #### Install with pip
 ```commandline